Open Travel Guide

 South African cuisine is as diverse as its population — a thrilling fusion of indigenous African, Cape Malay, Dutch Afrikaner, Indian, and Portuguese influences.
 The braai (barbecue) is the country's defining culinary institution, while bobotie (spiced mince with egg custard) is considered the national dish.
 Cape Town offers world-class fine dining ranked among Africa's best, the Cape Winelands produce exceptional wine, Durban serves India's most authentic curry outside the subcontinent, and the national love of biltong (dried cured meat) transcends all demographics.

-These iconic dishes define the culinary identity of South Africa.
+Iconic dishes that define South Africa.

 Bobotie